Son of James and Emma Holt, of the High Street, Ticknall, Derbyshire;

 the Army.
 It is of interest to note that the numbers issued to the recruits from Wetherby follow no alphabetical sequence

 as is sometimes the case.
 An analysis therefore conducted of this specific batch of numbers issued reveals that proceeding

-a fellow employee.
+and a fellow employee.
 Percy was to be unfortunately killed in action on the 22nd August 1915 at Galliopli and is now commemorated

 on the Helles Memorial, Gallipoli.
 The number issued following on from James Holt, 15001, was subsequently allocated to Private

-be possible, certainly in the case of Holt and Shields, that these men enlisted together.
+therefore and most certainly in the case of Holt and Shields, that these men enlisted together.

 York at this juncture with the Depot processing more men that had answered

 the 'Call to Arms' was now fit to bursting point with men.
 Therefore a move to larger training facilities at Belton

 Park, Grantham, was initiated in September by the 9th West Yorkshire's where they were joined by the remainder of the